 The first step in making your story relevant to reporters is to make your story relevant, period.
 It’s got to be newsworthy.
 Then make sure the press release is pertinent to the media’s audience.
 Most importantly, only target reporters covering your press release’s topic.

 Look for crossover opportunities as well.
 Suppose you are a nonprofit focused on raising awareness about a particular disease.
 In that case, you generally will not get an education reporter to cover your events that are not held at a school.
-But if you are doing an event at a school, now you can pitch education reporters along with those who follow the medical issue you address.
+But if you are doing an event at a school, you can now pitch education reporters as well as those who follow the medical issue you address.
 Relevance is key.

 Speaking of relevance, here are a few areas reporters always welcome:

-• Offer Exclusive Research: Reporters like press releases with facts, data, and citations they can easily confirm.
+- Offer Exclusive Research: Reporters like press releases that include facts, data, and citations they can easily verify.
 Give journalists a press release that includes surveys, polls, and unique research, and they may give you a story.
 The more your press release sounds like a summary of what will be the reporter’s finished work, the more likely your piece will get picked up.

-• Develop Emotionally Charged Content: Journalists know that topics that move the heartstrings resonate with their audiences and stimulate social media traction.
+- Develop Emotionally Charged Content: Journalists know that topics that tug at the heartstrings resonate with their audiences and drive social media traction.
 Your press release is more likely to be covered if it stirs up strong feelings, whether good, bad, happy, or sad.

 An intriguing headline that effectively and briefly summarizes the story will get your press release to the top of the pile.
 As we pointed out above, help reporters separate your gold from the garbage with a targeted headline.
 And don’t get bogged down in being creative at this point—you just need to get in the door.
 Get to the point and get in.
 Use a straightforward, brief headline that tells them what is going on.

 Under the pressure of daily converging deadlines, reporters and editors are always strapped for time.
 If you can get them to visualize a news story in just a sentence or three, you are on your way to a media hit.
 The more your press release sounds like a news story, the more likely you will be covered.
-One old, simple, but tried and true rule is to build your press release on the “5 Ws of a News story.”
-Doing so will enable journalists to determine if they are interested quickly because you will have built your press release using the same framework upon which they build their coverage.
+One old, simple, but tried-and-true rule is to build your press release on the “5 Ws of a news story.”
+Doing so will enable journalists to quickly determine whether they are interested, because you will have built your press release using the same framework on which they build their coverage.
 Putting facts upfront saves a reporter time, and if your work is the ticket to the journalist meeting a deadline, you will likely have coverage.
 You will reap what you sow.

 Quotes liven up news releases as they add personality to the story—provided those being quoted have something to say—and a good PR executive can make the most mundane shop talk sound interesting.
 It just takes a little work.
 Make sure your quotes support your story.
 Choose the best quotes that add the perfect touch.
-Reporters are always looking for a person to whom they can attribute the press release’s message points.
+Reporters are always looking for someone to whom they can attribute the press release’s key points.
 Give them that, and you are yet another inch closer to publication.

 Add an organization boilerplate to the end of your press release.
 A boilerplate provides information about the organization that might not be part of the story but should be known.
-A boilerplate contains approximately 30 words about the company’s size, its location, when it was founded, etc., and the remaining 120 words should be about what makes it unique.
+A boilerplate contains approximately 30 words about the company’s size, location, and founding date, etc., and the remaining 120 words should focus on what makes it unique.
 Make sure to mention anything that makes your school or nonprofit stand out from others

 Include these five steps in your press releases and watch your media hit ratio skyrocket.